inclusive-design/adaptive-palette/docs/Deployment.md

 | Windows | `AdaptivePalette-windows.zip` |
 | macOS | `AdaptivePalette-macos.zip` |

+One macOS download covers both Intel and Apple Silicon Macs, so there is no processor to choose between: take `AdaptivePalette-macos.zip` whichever Mac you have.

 **Windows** — open the zip and drag the **AdaptivePalette** folder to wherever you want to keep it, such as your Desktop.
 Keep the folder together: the app is the whole folder, and will not run out of it.
 Inside it, **AdaptivePalette** (the file with the two gears) is what